-Providers are expected to work directly with Employers to understand their recruitment needs, the needs of the job placement, and to recommend Participants who are a good fit for the role.
-Providers should develop productive relationships with Employers and offer Wage Subsidies as part of an ongoing program of support to assist Participants to secure employment that matches their skills and experience and meets the needs of Employers.
+Providers are expected to work directly with Employers to understand their recruitment needs, the needs of the job placement, and to recommend Participants whose skills and experience make them a good fit for the role.
+Providers should develop productive relationships with Employers and offer Wage Subsidies as part of an ongoing program of support to assist Participants into eligible jobs that are decent, safe, appropriately secure, and provide workers the flexibility to balance their work and lives.